wolfman616/ninjMag---Magnifier-Replacement/readme.md

 Zoom factor : Ctrl+Shift+ Mouse-Wheel or Arrow keys

-Cursor tracking on typing,psrtially implemented
+Cursor tracking upon typing,implemented in certain fields such as renaming and notepad++.

 scaling locked in to whole factors, preserving pixel integrity whilst inspecting.